 - Disaster Recovery: An outage is a rare event in AWS, but it has happened in the past and will probably happen again.
 Critical tier-1 applications need to recover quickly during an outage, thus minimizing downtime, which can cause serious damage to businesses.
 In terms of AWS or EC2, applications need to be able to recover to a different availability zone than their original one, and for more serious outages, to a remote AWS region.
 The probability of an outage occurring in more than one AWS region at the same time borders on zero.

 - Rapid and Granular Recovery: Downtime, whether caused by data loss or an outage, is a very stressful time for IT/DevOps teams.
 The recovery process must be quick, easy, and error-free.
 There is a need to identify the backup to recover from, recover using a simple operation, avoiding any human errors, and complete the recovery quickly to minimize downtime and achieve the required Recovery Time objective (RTO).
 Furthermore, it is important to have granular recovery options, to be able to perform recovery in different levels (e.g. whole application/server level, single disk/volume level).

 A reliable and robust backup solution is imperative for any production application and especially critical tier-1 applications.
 Having such a solution can serve as an enabler for companies to move such applications into EC2; conversely, the lack of a backup solution can be a barrier for such a move.

-Cloud Protection Manager (CPM) is an enterprise-class backup, recovery and disaster recovery solution for EC2, allowing protection of critical applications in the EC2 cloud.
-Pricing and subscription to free trial can be found here.
+N2WS Backup & Recovery (CPM) is an enterprise-class backup, recovery and disaster recovery solution for EC2, allowing protection of critical applications in the EC2 cloud.